beNative/git-automation/README.md

 1.  **Bump the Version:** Update the `version` field in `package.json` and ensure any user-facing references (README, manuals, in-app messaging) match the new number.
 2.  **Review Documentation:** Re-read the README, Functional Manual, Technical Manual, and CHANGELOG to confirm terminology and screenshots reflect the current UI and workflow.
-Capture any documentation-only tweaks in the upcoming changelog entry so the review is recorded.
+Capture any documentation-only tweaks in the upcoming changelog entry, and if everything is still accurate, explicitly state that outcome so the review itself is recorded.
 3.  **Update Release Notes:** Add a new section to `CHANGELOG.md` summarizing the changes included in the release, including any documentation adjustments or reminders for maintainers.
 Plan to reuse this text verbatim in the GitHub release body.
 4.  **Run Automated Checks:** Execute `npm test` (or the appropriate suite documented in the Technical Manual) and confirm it completes successfully before packaging.